Alfresco/docs-alfresco/content-services/latest/develop/reference/cmis-ref.md

 CMIS 1.1, the Browser bindings.
 The CMIS repositories provide a service endpoint, or URL, for each of these bindings.

 #### AtomPub binding
 This RESTful binding is based on the [Atom Publishing Protocol](https://tools.ietf.org/html/rfc5023){:target="_blank"}.
 Clients communicate with the repository by requesting the service document, which is obtained through a well-known URI.
-In Alfresco, the service document is at:
+In Content Services, the service document is at:

 ```text
 http://<hostname>:<port>/alfresco/api/-default-/public/cmis/versions/1.1/atom